Understanding Datarade Pricing

 Key Features

-Contact & company search with 300+ attributes, CRM integrations, Chrome extension, AI-powered email generation
+Contact and company search with 300+ attributes, CRM integrations, Chrome extension, AI-powered email generation

 The Professional plan opens ZoomInfo's full B2B database with search, filtering across 300+ company attributes, and direct export to CRM systems including Salesforce and HubSpot.
 This is the entry point for teams that need verified contact data for prospecting, not just data provider introductions.